HarperDB/documentation/docs/reference/resource.md

 ## Properties/attributes declared in schema
 Properties that have been defined in your table's schema can be accessed and modified as direct properties on the Resource instances.

-## `get(property?: string)`
+## `get(query?)`
 This is called to return the record or data for this resource, and is called by HTTP GET requests.
-This can be optionally called with a `property` to return the specified property value.
+This can be optionally called with a `query` to return specified property values.
 When defining Resource classes, you can define or override this method to define exactly what should be returned when retrieving a record.
 The default `get` method (`super.get()`) returns the current record as a plain object.

 ## `put(record: object, options?: object)`
 This will assign the provided record or data to this resource, and is called for HTTP PUT requests.
 You can define or override this method to define how records should be updated.
 The default `put` method on tables (`super.put(record)`) writes the record to the table (updating or inserting depending on if the record previously existed) as part of the current transaction.